-We will soon begin a new system of mailing reminders to patients who have not been seen within the past 60 days, asking them to schedule an outpatient appointment with a member of our diabetes team.
-Currently, families whose children have not been seen in the past 60 days receive a phone call to book follow-up visits.
+A new system of mailing reminders to patients who have not been seen within the past 60 days, asking them to schedule an outpatient appointment with a member of our diabetes team, ensures more frequent follow-up visits.
 By encouraging follow-up visits on a regular basis, we can better monitor hemoglobin A1c levels and suggest additional treatments and lifestyle changes for children whose blood sugar levels are too high.

 We are also offering group diabetes education programs for patients and families at our outpatient facilities in Boston and Waltham.